 Since they were not essentially a desktop environment anymore, a few years ago, they segregated the desktop environment.
 Plasma is the desktop environment and KDE is the umbrella project responsible for the development of Plasma desktop and a bunch of other applications.

 It is still common practice to refer KDE as the desktop environment but now you know that it’s actually Plasma.

-Before you start, let me tell you that there are different versions of KDE available, according to the need.
-We will see what are they and how to install them:
+Before you start, let me tell you that different variants of the KDE package are available, according to the need.
+We will see what they are and how to install them:

 This is the complete KDE pack.
 It comes with the complete package and core KDE plasma desktop.
 If you want all of KDE goodness (and its dependencies), this is what you would install.
 Since it is the complete pack (around 1 GB), it will take some time in downloading and installing.
 You can install it using the following command: